 Doctors would not be aware of a person being in this state until after addressing their other injuries.
 Allowing patients to die before artificially sustaining cardiopulmonary function and addressing other injuries would render them ineligible for donation, making this myth completely implausible.

-If you’ve ever wondered, “Will doctors still save my life if I’m an organ donor?” now you know the facts about donation.
+Now you know the facts about donation.
 Understand that medical professionals will do EVERYTHING in their power to save your life, regardless of your organ donor status.

 Register your decision online today!